markeastman/vaadin-demo/README.md

 1. Need to work out how to display currency values with the thousands separator.
 Used to display expense header
 2. Need to work out how to place a grid inside a flow layout so that the grid will have a reasonable size.
+3. BigDecimalField does not format fields with thousands divider and so I use a TextField for now and have a method on the ExpenseHeader to format the value properly.
+However for the grid related BigDecimal fields we can set a renderer which will apply the right formatting.